-With this background on the features of NFS, there is considerable interest in the end-user community for NFSv4.
-I support from both servers and clients.
-Many Network Attached Storage (NAS) vendors now support NFSv4, and in recent months, there has been a flurry of activity and many developments in server support of NFSv4.
-I and pNFS.
+Most Network Attached Storage (NAS) vendors now support NFSv4, and some have server support of NFSv4.1 and pNFS.
+Features in NFSv4.2, although not standardized yet, are available in a number of solutions.
 For NFS server vendors, refer to their websites, where you will get the latest up-to-date information.